 Children are expected to bring their book bags into school every day.
 The reading books will be changed regularly.
 Towards the end of the year, children will be independent enough to change their books themselves.
 Initially children will take home a picture book to share with their grown-ups.
 After phonics teaching commences, children will also have a colour banded reading book to read to their adult and practise at home.
 You should be reading with your child every day.

-Every week each class teacher will pick one star of the week.
-These are children who have worked hard throughout the week and have shown good Christian Values.
+Each day, the class teacher will award dojo points and each week they will pick one star of the week.
+These are children who have worked hard throughout the week and have shown good Christian Values and a positive growth mindset.
 Children will receive a certificate to take home with them.
 In addition to this children will receive a green card for being well behaved or achieving something in school.
 Children should collect their green cards and keep them somewhere safe.
 They will receive a certificate for 20, 40 and 60 green cards collected.

 Every child should have the following named equipment at school:

 Children will have a PE session every week.
 This will be on a Tuesday.
 Therefore it is important that kit is correct and in school.
 Children will need:

 - T-shirt in house colour

 - Tracksuit bottoms

 - Plimsolls/trainers (these give more support but please make sure the children can put them on independently)